 A reactive leader can handle pressure that comes their way in real time

 Reactive leaders take responsibility and solve problems on their own.
-Other characteristics include quick, logical thought processes and dealing with tasks in the here and now.
-Often known as “firefighting”, there is very little long-term planning or forward thinking involved in responding reactively.
-While reactive leaders find it easy to make snap decisions, this style does not lend itself to analysing what might be required in the future.
+They also often possess ‘firefighting’ skills; the ability to think quickly, creatively and yet logically when faced with an emerging situation to prevent problems.
+Firefighting can be an extremely useful skill, but doesn’t lend itself to long term planning or analysis to prevent the problem from arising in the future.
 Rather than being prepared for future challenges, reactive leaders may miss out on opportunities because they have not anticipated change.
 A reactive leader and workforce is exactly what companies need to ensure that the business can survive short-term unexpected issues.

 Proactive leadership styles are focused on the future